 Apple Annie’s Orchard in Wilcox is the perfect mix of great weather, rows and rows of gorgeous pumpkins, and food and fun for the whole family.

 - Address: 2081 W Hardy Rd, Wilcox, AZ

 - Entrance Fee: None, but some activities require an extra fee

 9. Marana Pumpkin Patch and Fall Festival, Marana

 Located just north of Tucson, this small town boasts a big fall festival to rival any found in the big city.
 With over 50 acres of locally grown pumpkins, you’ll want to take your time to find the perfectly shaped one for you to take home.
-Kids will especially enjoy exploring the rows of pumpkins in search of their favorite.
+Absolutely take the kids to this pumpkin patches, they will especially enjoy exploring the rows of pumpkins in search of their favorite!

 With 3 corn mazes of different difficulties, wanderers of any age will enjoy getting lost among the corn as they try to navigate their way out.
 Also included with admission is a large bounce house, train rides, swings, slides, the petting zoo, mini tractors, and you can even participate in pig races!